drfloob/_tree/README.md

  * 11 node trees can be inflated at ~1,500/sec
  * empty trees can be created at ~12,000/sec

-Run your own benchmarks with `grunt benchmark:all`
+You can run the benchmarks with `grunt benchmark:all`